alsino/bob-ross-images/README.md

 # Usage

 1. Download or clone this repo with `git clone https://github.com/alsino/bob-ross-images.git`
-2. Install the project dependencies with `npm install`.
+2. Install the project dependencies with `npm install`
 3. In your terminal navigate to the repo with `cd bob-ross-images-master`
 4. Run the scraper with `node scraper.js`